PicoCreator/Babel-Pile/README.md

 	- github
 	- huggingface
 - All dataset should have their downloadable links exposed, in addition to their repo link
+	- This is a hard requirement, as the final dataset scale could possibly span PETABYTES
 - All dataset must have permissive / opensource public licensing, which needs to be indicated
 - All dataset (raw-clean) when possible, should be in its full original length.
 We should avoid splitting into fix context length to take full advantage of RWKV "infinite context length"
 - Parsed dataset, should be in chunks of approximate 100M (soft rule), this model builders to easily cherrypick which should be their training / test data pairs